outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/waitforevent.rst

    Returning from this syscall in blocking mode means that an event has been received or the blocking timeout has been reached.
-   In non-blocking mode, this syscall returns immediately, even if no events has been received.
+   In non-blocking mode, this syscall returns immediately, even if no event has been received.

    The `mask` argument is used in order to filter which event type is waited.